 Therefore, to identify what safeguards are needed, and to implement these safeguards, a Security Rule Risk Analysis (sometimes referred to as a “Security Rule Risk Assessment” or “Security Risk Assessment” or “Security Risk Analysis”) must be performed.
 The security risk analysis consists of conducting an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of ePHI.

-Concertium can provide a free IT assessment
+Concertium can provide an IT assessment

 Some basic steps should be taken to begin protecting personal health information from intrusions.
 Simple procedures such as Remote Management & Monitoring can be provisioned on 100% of your employee computers assigned to healthcare clients.
 This is just a single example, and many other controls and reporting tools should be formalized and implemented.

 Would like to hear more about how Concertium can support your business and its technology infrastructure?
 Contact us today to learn more about how we can help with your business and current technology needs.